someguy919/2310-bookbuddy.starter/README.md

 # Current Functionality

-- all users can see books
+- all users can see a homepage
-- all users can see book details
+- all users can see a books page
 - a user can create an account
 - a user can log in
 - a logged in user stays logged in on refresh
-- a logged in user can see an account page
+- a logged in user can see their account page
 - a logged in user can log out
 - a user can register

 # Tasks
+- [] all users should see the list of all books
+- [] all users should see the details of a single book
 - [] a logged in user can checkout an available book
-- [] a logged in user should see at least their email on their account page
-- [] a logged in user should see their own account page
 - [] a logged in user should be able to see their checked out books
 - [] a logged in user can return a checked out book
 - [] a guest user cannot checkout or return any books
 - [] a guest user cannot see the account page of any registered user
-- [] all users can see all books and book details
 - [] all users should be able to search for books by title (no need for axios)
 - [] in the search for books, display results of search out of total
 - [] apply some css so that we can see which link in the nav bar is selected
-- [] display a welcome message to a logged in user when viewing all books
+- [] display a welcome message to a logged in user when viewing homepage otherwise, normal welcome
 - [] all users can see an about us page